Connect with others who understand.

 Another member wasn’t sure how to prevent itching but noticed some triggers that made the problem worse.
 “I haven’t found anything to help,” they said.
 “But I do notice that sun exposure and exercise really set it off!”

-To live your best life with lupus, you’ll need to openly talk to your health care team about any uncomfortable or embarrassing symptoms.
+To live your best life with lupus, you’ll need to talk openly with your health care team about any uncomfortable or embarrassing symptoms.
 Don’t hesitate to discuss solutions that may make your life better.
 By sharing your experiences, you can work together with your health care team to find personalized approaches that improve your overall well-being.
 Remember, you’re not alone in facing lupus-related challenges like itching, bruising, and other skin issues.
 Seeking support from others who have gone through similar experiences can bring a sense of unity and provide helpful advice on managing these symptoms.

 Talk With Others Who Understand

 MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 222,000 people with lupus come together to ask questions, give advice, and share their stories.
+On MyLupusTeam, more than 231,000 people with lupus come together to ask questions, give advice, and share their stories.

 Do you experience itching and bruising with lupus?
 How do you manage it, and what treatment options have you explored?
 Post your thoughts in the comments below, or start a conversation by sharing on MyLupusTeam.